alexander-mead/alexander-mead.github.io/README.md

-To transfer this to the UBC server you should use FileZilla
+To transfer this to the UBC server you should use FileZilla.
+FileZilla does not seem to work from UBC so I should do this transfer from home.
+Also I need to 'quick connect' to the sftp address.